outhash

 One of my earliest memories of the Phillies is a game in the mid-60s at Connie Mack Stadium against the great Willie Mays and the San Francisco Giants.
 I went to the game with my cub scout den from Delphi, PA, which is near Schwenksville.
 All I remembered about the game was that it went extra innings, that it was on a weekend afternoon, probably a Saturday, and that Mays hit a triple, sliding into 3rd just ahead of the throw.

+Someone suggested that I look for the game on Baseball Reference, so I pulled up the site and found team pages that listed all games played each year.
 Scrolling through the Phillies team pages for the mid-60s, I saw that all NL teams visited Connie Mack Stadium for three series per year.
 There weren't many weekend afternoon games against the Giants that went extra innings.
 In fact, there was just one: Saturday, July 16, 1966.
 1:37 pm start.
 15 innings.
 That was it!
 The game link opened up a box score and play-by-play details.

-I also tracked down the Inquirer sports section for July 17, 1966, which featured a couple of articles about the game.
+I also tracked down the Philadelphia Inquirer sports section for July 17, 1966, which featured a couple of articles about the game.
 Turns out that this game that I hardly remembered was very exciting and very long--3 hours and 49 minutes.

 But the box score showed no triple.
 Just a single and a double.
 What!?
 Had I dreamt that perfect feet-first slide into 3rd, one of my most cherished baseball memories?
 Say it ain't so!